TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 3. This [CSS Tricks](https://css-tricks.com/understanding-flex-grow-flex-shrink-and-flex-basis/) article explains the individual flex-grow, flex-shrink and flex-basis properties in detail

-4. Watch this interactive scrim for an alternative explanation and demo of using flex-grow, flex-shrink and flex-basis in a real world scenario:
+4. Watch this interactive Scrim for an alternative explanation and demo of using flex-grow, flex-shrink and flex-basis in a real world scenario:

 <iframe src="https://scrimba.com/learn/flexbox/flex-grow-shrink-basis-flexbox-tutorial-ck6L7fv?embed=odin,no-sidebar,mini-header,no-big-play,no-next-up" width="100%" height="400"></iframe>